Use Glances to Monitor Remote Linux in Web Server Mode

-Glances is a free open source, modern, cross-platform, real-time top and htop like system monitoring tool.
-It offers advanced features compared to its counterparts, and can run in different modes: as a standalone, in client/server mode and in web server mode.
+Glances is a free open source, modern, cross-platform, real-time top and htop-like system monitoring tool, which offers advanced features compared to its counterparts, and can run in different modes: as a standalone, in client/server mode, and in web server mode.

 Considering the web server mode, you do not necessarily need to log into your remote server via SSH to run glances, you can run it in web server mode and access it via a web browser to remotely monitor your Linux server, as explained below.

-Alternatively, install it using PIP command like shown.
+Alternatively, install it using the PIP command shown.

 $ sudo pip install bottle